 Our 9-month, part-time advanced Certificate in Transformative Justice is particularly geared to working professionals or continuing students who have already completed a degree or diploma of post secondary education.
 Learn more about our Transformative Justice Advanced Certificate.

 We provide many opportunities for members of our community to attend Mir Centre symposiums, lecture series, peace cafés, workshops and presentations.
-Learn more about out Continuing Education.
+Learn more about out Community Education.

 Our Mir Lecture Series has become an important and vibrant part of the Mir Centre’s activities and fundamental mission.
 The event attracts thinkers and speakers who inspire learning with their diverse understandings of cultures of peace.
 Learn more about our Mir Lecture Series.